jaspector

 Monday through Friday 8:00 AM to 4:00 PM

-Typical inspection sequence: Township review, code official review, required field inspections, then final approval.
+Typical sequence: Township review, code official review, required field inspections, then final approval.

 Permits are required whenever a structure is erected, constructed, razed, moved, altered, rebuilt, or enlarged, or when the use of a structure, land, or water is established or changed.

-Typical processing time is No specific turnaround posted; township states its goal is to issue building permits in a timely manner..
+Building permit processing times in Middle Smithfield Township, PA typically run No specific turnaround posted; township states its goal is to issue building permits in a timely manner..
+Timelines can vary based on project complexity and current department workload.